Live attendance required - no recording.

 Times worldwide: convert to your time zone

-The TIFI Membership Committee is pleased to offer this series of Focusing Roundtables designed especially for members of the Institute.
-If you are not a member, please join at https://focusing.org/course/membership, and then return to this page to register.
-This program will afford members a valuable opportunity to engage in casual peer-to-peer conversation with other members who share Focusing-related interests.
+The TIFI Membership Committee is pleased to introduce Therapists’ Circles, a new Roundtable series, designed especially for members who work with clients in therapeutic settings.
+If you are not a member, please join at http://focusing.org/membership and then return to this page to register.

-Who might be particularly interested in attending this Roundtable?
+Who might be particularly interested in attending this Circle?

-What to expect from Focusing Roundtables: Each Focusing Roundtable is designed to promote informal peer-to-peer conversation.
+What to expect from Therapist Circles: Each Therapist Circle is designed to promote informal peer-to-peer conversation.
 Rather than acting as expert presenters, the Hosts will serve as conversation moderators to encourage sharing and exploration of the topics from the participants’ own perspectives.
 All participants’ sharings are welcome and valuable, no matter what level of experience or knowledge you have on the topic.
 To preserve the nature of informal conversation, the program will be offered live only and no recordings will be available.
 Registration is limited and on a first-come, first served basis.
 Participants are encouraged to create follow up opportunities for connection among themselves after the Roundtable.

 Mary Anne Schleinich, MPS, BScOT is a counselling body psychotherapist in private practice in Calgary and online.
 She is certified with the Canadian Counselling and Psychotherapy Association and The International Focusing Institute as a Focusing Oriented Therapist.
 She teaches Focusing and has worked with pain, anxiety and trauma for 20 years.